gh-canon/stack-snippet-console/README.md

 # stack-snippet-console
-Creates an output console in the results pane of Stack-Snippets on the StackExchange network.
+A simple console visualizer for the DOM.
+Intercepts console logging calls and routes the output to both the DOM and the console.
+This was developed to creates an output console in the results pane of Stack-Snippets on the StackExchange network... but it should be generally applicable to other apps.

 Notes:
 - All calls to `console.log()` (`info()`, `warn()`, `error()`, and `clear()`)  are passed along to the actual console